ivpel/vigilant-kit/README.md

    - It drives the browser effectively.

 ## What it includes?
-Vigilant include methods for interacting with browser,  for asserting conditions and also methods for waiting those conditions.
+Vigilant provide a suite of methods designed for efficient browser interaction, robust assertion of various conditions, and adaptive waiting mechanisms to accommodate different states and conditions.

 **Interacting with WebBrowser**
    - `click()`